material-motion/material-motion/specifications/runtime/life_of_a_plan.md

 Some Executors use external systems.
 For example, an Executor might turn a Plan into an animation object more easily understood by the platform.

 The Executor is responsible for informing the Runtime of two things: when remote execution will start, and when remote execution has ended.

-TODO: Fold this last paragraph in to the above.

-Executors are often provided with the Plans that caused their creation.
-This allows the Executor to translate specific Plans in to actionable logic.